bernedom/bernedom.github.io/_posts/2019-05-02-leadership-debt.md

 ![Escaping leadership debt]({{ site.baseurl }}/images/leadership-debt/escaping-leadership-debt.png)
 <br>*Escaping Leadership debt*

-# Getting out of leadership debt
+# First steps to become debt-free

 As each organization has its own context there is no "guaranteed to work"-recipe to minimize leadership debt, but the following measures are often a very good starting point.